The C4 Architecture Model

 - Hierarchy over chaos: Each level adds detail while maintaining context

-- Single responsibility: Every element should tell you what it does in plain language
+- Single responsibility: Every element should communicate its purpose in plain language

-- Just enough detail: No more, no less than what's needed at each level
+- Appropriate detail: No more and no less than what is needed at each level

 [External Users/Systems] <---> [Your System] <---> [External Dependencies]